 - Gender.
 Eighty percent of those with osteoporosis are women.
 Although men account for approximately 20% of cases, they develop osteoporosis much later if they get primary osteoporosis.
 Men can develop secondary osteoporosis much earlier in life as a result of medications or illness, however.
 Women are at greater risk because they start with less bone mass and lose it over time at a faster rate than men. - Race.
-If you are white, particularly of Northern European descent, or Asian, you are at higher risk for osteoporosis than if you are Hispanic or African American.
-In fact, 65% of Asian-American women have low bone mineral density.
-But if you are African American, you are still at significant risk-10% of African-American women have osteoporosis.
-Over 300,000 African-American women have osteoporosis, and approximately 90% of the fractures sustained by elderly African-American women are due to osteoporosis.
-As African-American women age, their risk for fracture doubles every 7 years, and the mortality rates following hip fractures are greater among African-American than Caucasian women.
-Similarly, older white males are also more likely to get osteoporosis than their African-American or Hispanic counterparts. - Fracture history.
-If you have broken a bone in adulthood (40 to 45 years of age or older), you are more likely to have reduced bone mass and therefore osteoporosis.
+If you are White, particularly of Northern European descent, or Asian, you are at higher risk for osteoporosis than if you are Hispanic or Black.
+In fact, 65% of Black women have low bone mineral density.
+But if you are Black, you are still at significant risk-10% of Black women have osteoporosis.
+Over 300,000 Black women have osteoporosis, and approximately 90% of the fractures sustained by older Black women are due to osteoporosis.
+As Black women age, their risk for fracture doubles every 7 years, and the mortality rates following hip fractures are greater among Black than White women.
+Similarly, older White males are also more likely to get osteoporosis than their Black or Hispanic counterparts. - Fracture history.
+If you have broken a bone in adulthood (about 50 years of age or older), you are more likely to have reduced bone mass and therefore osteoporosis.
 This is particularly important if the fracture occurred with a low amount of trauma or force. - Family history.
-If you have a first-degree relative (mother, father, brother, sister, son, daughter) with osteoporosis or osteopenia, you are more at risk for bone loss, too. - Poor health.
+If you have a first-degree relative (mother, father, brother, sister, son, daughter) with osteoporosis or osteopenia, you are more at risk for bone loss. - Poor health.
 Frailty and dementia are both associated with lower bone mass.